 - Status: Give team members an opportunity to communicate the current status of an objective.
 Learn how to customize names and colors below.

 - Categories: Fully self service customizable, this option another tool in trying to provide structure to objectives.
 Specifically, aligning goals around common themes or company priorities.
 Learn more in the next section!

-We feel less is more and advocate for a lightweight approach to goal setting.
-There are however, some advanced options which can provide even more nuance to your Objectives process.
+We feel less is more, and encourage a lightweight approach to goal setting.
+There are, however, some advanced options which can provide even more nuance to your Objectives process.

 - Ratings: Fully customizable, you can add a measurement component to your objectives.
 Since all Objectives data is full exportable and can be worked with externally, this option can be useful if Objective evaluation is part of the performance management decision making process (merit increases, promotions, etc).